First Mile

 Funds Raised

-$1 million Vendor Take-Back loan secured, $3.2 million pending from a Social Enterprise Fund, $400k unrestricted funds.
+$1 million Vendor Take-Back loan secured, $400k unrestricted funds.

 Use of funds